SeryiBaran/temp/README.md

 # temp
-I use this repository to transfer small files to my various devices via the GNU Wget utility.
+I use this repository to transfer small and public (non-confidential) files to my various devices via the GNU Wget utility.
 Don't pay attention to this repository.